-With the bucket filled, labeled and sealed we sent it off in the last week of June.
+With the bucket filled, labeled, and sealed we sent it off in the last week of June.
 Another sure sign that our hike is getting closer to becoming reality.
-MTR recommend using USPS Priority.
+MTR recommends using USPS Priority.
 This cost about $50 from Portland and the MTR cost is $85.
-As a guide it only took 3 days for USPS to deliver to the local post office and a few days later I got confirmation from MTR that they had received the bucket.
+As a guide, it only took 3 days for USPS to deliver to the local post office and a few days later I got confirmation from MTR that they had received the bucket.

 Building a food menu is not that hard.

 Make sure to have a good variety – don’t pack the same item for each day

 Ensure you have a high enough calorie count – you’ll likely be burning more calories than you consume but you want to keep the deficit as small as you can.

 Snacks are important – they keep you going through the day.

 I am planning a similar hike w/ first resupply at MTR around day 9.
 I was wondering about fuel.
 I notice that some days you boiled water 3x’s.
 How much fuel did you carry from Horseshoe meadows to MTR?
 Also, what was your strategy for recharging devices during that stretch.
 Thanks in advance